axwilliams/book-api/README.md

 TODO:
+- User tests
+- Auth tests
 - Add book search / including test handler and service
-- Proper readme
-- Remove pq.StringArray from users model
-- Docker ping
 - Move migrate and seed to own cmd
+- Remove pq.StringArray from users model - would also need to remove from code and tests
 - Run clean for sum and mod
+- Docker
+- Proper readme

 # Book API